The Marine 3: Homefront: Production

 The Marine 3: Homefront is the sequel to The Marine starring John Cena and The Marine 2 starring Ted DiBiase, Jr. On February 25, 2012, WWE Studios announced a three film distribution deal with 20th Century Fox Home Entertainment and The Marine 3: Homefront was the first of that deal.
 20th Century Fox handled the global distribution of the film on DVD, Video On Demand, and Online outlets.
 WWE Studios also used WWE's television and internet status to promote and market the film.

-The film originally cast Bob Holly as the leading role but due to a neck injury, the role was passed to Randy Orton.
-Orton later tweeted to confirm it.
+It was reported online that Randy Orton had been cast in the main role, Orton later tweeted to confirm it.
 A former Marine, Orton had already been cast in the lead role of The Marine 2 (2009), but after injuring his collarbone, he was replaced by Ted DiBiase.
 On April 3, 2012, it was reported that Randy Orton dropped out of the role because of his bad conduct discharge from the Marines in the late 1990s.
 Orton twice was absent without leave and disobeyed an order from a commanding officer.
 Orton's old Marine unit displayed public outrage of Randy being cast in the film due to his history.
 Orton later starred in the WWE Studios film The Condemned 2: Desert Prey.

 On April 30, 2012, it was announced that Mike Mizanin would replace Orton as the lead in the film.
 On June 11, 2012, it was announced that Ashley Bell and Neal McDonough have joined the cast.
 Scott Wiper was in talks to direct the film and to write the script.
 Filming began in the June 2012 and was shot in Vancouver and Maple Ridge, British Columbia.